rolledhand/authored-DRTs/README.md

 Authored OCIO display rendering views built around OpenDRT v1.1, with a lean set of supporting camera/log spaces and custom JP2499DRT looks.

 This repository is intended as a practical creative (heavily authored and biased) display config rather than a neutral color-management option.
 I didn't like any of the other base neautral DRTs so I made my own.
-Will most likely be evolving this in the future based on explorations and deleting stuff as I'll get bored from it (very soon deleting JP2499 DRT and the looks there).
+Will most likely be evolving this in the future based on explorations and deleting stuff as I'll get bored from it.

 ## What This Is